 When installing a natural wood floor in your home don’t forget the importance of Acclimatising all timber flooring beforehand.
 This is to allow the moisture content of the wood to adjust to “normal

 living conditions” at the site with normal temperature and humidity conditions that will be experienced once the building is occupied.

 - Solid wood flooring should be delivered to the job site and allowed to acclimate to the conditions in which it will be installed or near occupancy levels

 - Typically a minimum of 14 days should be allowed for the flooring to acclimatise properly – this may mean running the heating during the acclimatising period.

 If in doubt add a couple of days before installation – better safe than sorry!

-Delivery should take place after major projects have been completed and the building is thoroughly dry – especially dry wall and masonry work.
+- Delivery should take place after major projects have been completed and the building is dry – especially drywall and masonry work.

-Reclaimed pitch pine floor boards, parquet and especially wide board oak floors need to be given time to adjust to a new environment before they are installed.
+- Reclaimed pitch pine floorboards, parquet and especially wide board oak floors also need to be given time to adjust to a new environment before they are installed.

-Drainage is critical.
-To avoid problems like floorboards "cupping” or warping, it is vital that moisture be directed away from the floor to prevent damage to the floor.
+- Drainage is critical.
+To avoid problems like floorboard “cupping” or warping, it is vital that moisture be directed away from the floor to prevent damage to the floor.